-Merger refers to consolidation of two or more companies to form an all-new entity with a new name.
-Merger assists the companies in uniting their strengths, resources and weaknesses.
+Merger refers to the consolidation of two or more companies to form an all-new entity with a new name.
+It assists companies in uniting their strengths, resources, and weaknesses.
 Merger leads to a reduction in trade barriers and competition.

 The types of Mergers are as under:

 An acquisition is the purchase of an entity by another entity.
-This can be done either by acquiring ownership over 51% of its share capital or by taking over the assets of the company.
-The acquiring company is more influential in terms of structure, operations and size as compared to the target company.
+This can be done either by acquiring ownership over 51% of its share capital or by taking over the company’s assets.
+The acquiring company is more influential in structure, operations, and size than the target company.

 The types of Acquisition are as under:

-After understanding both the concepts, let’s have a look at the difference between the two.
+After understanding both concepts, let’s look at the difference between the two.

 Mergers Vs Acquisitions